 We operate an independent online insurance product and service platform in China.
 On our platform, we provide insurance clients with a one-stop insurance experience.
 We distribute through our platform various insurance products underwritten by our insurer partners, some of which are products we designed and developed together with our insurer partners, and we do not assume underwriting risks ourselves.
 We offer easy interpretation and presentation of insurance policy terms to help insurance clients make informed decisions when purchasing insurance products.
 We provide services to insurance clients at various stages of the insurance transaction and in-force period to improve client experience and increase client stickiness.
 On our platform, we connect insurer partners efficiently with a massive base of insurance clients and enhance their insurance sales.
-The total number of the insured we served increased from approximately 31.2 million as of December 31, 2017 to approximately 41.8 million as of December 31, 2018.
+The total number of the insured we served increased from approximately 31.2 million as of December 31, 2017 to approximately 41.8 million as of December 31, 2018, and further to approximately 47.3 million as of June 30, 2019.